amsaren/course_materials/Biocontainers_2021/Slides/Introduction_to_Containers.md

   - May cause some changes to usage
   - See instructions for each software for details
 - Containers provide an easy way for you to install software
-  - Single command installation if a suitable Docker or Singularity container exists
+  - Single command installation if a suitable Docker or Singularity container available

 # Containers
 - Containers are a way to package software with its dependencies (libraries, etc)